ethereum-optimism/design-docs/protocol/holocene-derivation.md

 need to solve correct transaction inclusion ordering from multiple batcher addresses.
 Note that during phases of high throughput, the batcher may send multiple transactions in parallel and then relies on the nonce ordering for correct inclusion order of multiple transaction in the mempool.

+# Future Work

+## Simplified Channel Formal

+The channel and frame format are not changed with Holocene.
+But several features that the current channel and frame format provide become unnecessary.
+The current format allows for frames to arrive out of order, and to already submit frames while the channel is still being built.
+These features required each frame to be self-contained, so they have to contain as metadata the channel ID, frame number, frame data length and a marker whether they are the last frame of a channel.

+Technically, with the Stricter Derivation rules, the channel and frame format could be simplified.
+With the streaming feature of channels dropped, and the strict ordering rules, a new channel format could be as simple as holding a single `uint32` channel size at the start of the first frame, while still splitting a channel as frames over batcher transactions.
+Channel IDs could be dropped.

+However, the missing metadata could have other side effects that would first need to be investigated further.
+So the introduction of such a simplified channel format is out of scope for Holocene.
+Its impact on saving a few bytes per channel are probably not worth the cost.